nicearma/dnui/readme.txt

 = Is really not used / unused? =

-Yes and not, the not used label, tell you that the imageName.imageType (toto.jpg) is not found in any Post or Page So if you have another plugin, for example 'E-commerce X' that use the toto.jpg in one HTML code or SHORTCODE, the DNUI plugin can't work find any reference, so you will have one false 'not used' label
+Yes and not, the not used label, tell you that the imageName.imageType (toto.jpg) is not found in any Post/Page/Shortcode So if you have another plugin, for example 'E-commerce X' that use the toto.jpg in one HTML code, the DNUI plugin can't work finding any reference, so you will have one false 'not used' label

 = How to fix the false 'not used' label? =